Intimate Partner Sexual Violence

 Women often find it hard to define rape because, historically, we have viewed rape as an act where violence is used, where injuries and bruises make it easy to identify, and where physical force is evident.
 Where there is no physical force, no bruising or act of violence such as strangulation, it can be more difficult for women to name it.

-In situations where women do not say ‘no’ and in some cases where they initiate the sexual act, it can be extremely difficult to name their abuse.
+In situations where women do not say ‘no’ and in some cases where they initiate the initial sexual act, it can be extremely difficult to name their abuse.
 But if refusing the sexual act means that there will be consequences for the woman or her children, the act is not ‘free agreement’, it is a survival strategy.

 It’s also important to acknowledge the invisible pressure women experience.
 It’s not only a case of the abuser demanding sex, or actively pressurising the woman, but that invisible pressure she is under to anticipate his moods and ensure that he is ‘kept happy’.
 This may be a case where the woman will initiate a sexual act, to change the abuser’s mood and ultimately protect her and her children from other violent or abusive acts.
 It’s not unusual for women to take a long time to see this as sexual abuse.